Shrewbitz/wright/README.md

 The top of the screen will have a dropdown menu that lets you select what language you want the imported sentence to be translated to.
 Below will be a container that contains the randomly distributed words.
 This is all that is needed for the mvp.
 Other possible features would be a progress bar, to add a time limit, a score, and how many sentences you have built in the session.

 ![](wireframe.png)

+# Architecture and Technologies

+I have a list of 1.3 million English sentences in a .tsv file from taboeta.
+I cut down to 20000 of these and use D3 to fetch a sentence on a page load.
+I then send the sentence through google's translate api.
+The sentence string is split and rendered on the screen using javascript.
+There is a check to make sure each word is vertically and horizontally in the correct position and that duplicate words can be placed interchangably.
+When that check is complete a new sentence will be fetched from the tsv file and new words will be rendered.